Electronic structure and quantum transport in twisted bilayer graphene with resonant scatterers: Introduction

-Graphene can be formed in multilayers on SiC \cite{ref28,ref29, ref30,ref31,ref32,ref33,ref34,ref35,ref36} but also on metal surfaces such as Ni \cite{ref37} and in exfoliated flakes\cite{ref38} ) where interactions between successive layers play a crucial role.
-While on the Si face of SiC, multilayers have an AB stacking and do not show graphene properties\cite{ref27,ref28,ref29, ref30} , on the C-face, multilayers have been shown to present graphene like properties even when they involve a large number of C planes.
-ARPES\cite{ref33,ref34,ref35,ref36} , STM\cite{ref39} , transport\cite{ref40} and optical transitions \cite{ref41} indeed show properties characteristic of a linear graphene like dispersion.
+Graphene can be formed in multilayers on SiC \cite{Ohta06,Coletti10, Brihuega08,Hass06,Hass08b,Emtsev08,Hass08,Sprinkle09,Hicks11} but also on metal surfaces such as Ni \cite{Luican11} and in exfoliated flakes,\cite{Li09} where hopping terms between successive layers play a crucial role.
+While on the Si face of SiC, multilayers have an AB Bernal stacking and do not show graphene properties,\cite{Latil06,Ohta06,Brihuega08,Varchon08,Coletti10,Zhang10,McCann13,Rozhkov16} on the C-face multilayers are twisted multilayers of graphene with various angles of rotation between two successive layers.
+For large twist angle $\theta$ between two layers, multilayers show graphene-like properties even when they involve a large number of graphene layers.
+Indeed, as shown by ARPES,\cite{Emtsev08,Hass08,Sprinkle09,Hicks11} STM,\cite{Miller09} transport\cite{Berger06} and optical transitions,\cite{Sadowski06} their properties are characteristic of a linear graphene-like dispersion.
+Therefore, in tBLG interlayer hopping terms does not systematically destroy graphene like properties, but it can lead to the emergence of very peculiar and new behaviors induced by the Moir\'{e} patterns that is accentuated for $\theta$ smaller than $\sim 20\rm ^\circ$.
+Theoretical studies have predicted \cite{LopesdosSantos07,Trambly10,SuarezMorell10,Bistritzer10,Bistritzer11,Trambly12,LopesdosSantos12} the existence of three domains: $(1)$ for large rotation angles ($\theta > 20 ^\circ $) the layers are decoupled and behave as a collection of isolated graphene layers. $(2)$ For intermediate angles $ \sim 2^\circ < \theta< 20^\circ $ the dispersion, around Fermi energy $E_F$, remains linear but the velocity is renormalized.
+Consequently, the energies of the two van Hove singularities $E_-$ and $E_+$ are shifted to Dirac energy $E_D$ when $\theta$ decreases, as it has been shown experimentally. \cite{Luican11,Brihuega12,Ohta12,Cherkez15} $(3)$ For the lowest $\theta$, $\theta< \sim 2^\circ$, almost flat bands appear and result in electronic localization in AA stacking regions: states of similar energies, belonging to the Dirac cones of the two layers interact strongly.
+In this regime, the velocity of states at Dirac point goes to almost zero for specific angle so-called magic angles.\cite{Trambly10,Bistritzer11,Trambly12} Recently, the signature of the electron localization in the AA regions at long time evolution has been confirmed numerically for small $\theta$.\cite{Do19}

-These multilayers are rotated with respect to each other and the rotations show up as Moir\'{e} patterns on STM images \cite{ref34,ref42}.
-The Moir\'{e} effect is a well known phenomenon which occurs when repetitive structures (such as screens, grids or gratings) are superposed or viewed against each other.
-It consists of a new pattern of alternating dark and bright areas which is clearly observed at the superposition, although it does not appear in any of the original structures\cite{ref24}.
-Moir\'{e} patterns are common in everyday life and often occur when two lattices overlap one another.

-This apparent paradox of thick multilayers exhibiting graphene propertiesÐ was partially solved recently when different theoretical approaches \cite{ref34, ref43,ref44,ref45,ref46,ref47,ref48,ref49,ref50} showed that rotated multilayers are decoupled, at least for large rotation angles.